Batavia 95cm – Free shipping

 - Wood used when it should be, and metal used for things like cannons, muskets and anchors.

-- Gun ports accurately cut into the hill, not just stuck on, for best effect.
+- Gun ports accurately cut into the hull, not just stuck on, for best effect.

 - Realistic decking, including the introduction of impressive lifeboats – with oars.